Optically-Trapped Particle Tracking Velocimetry: Abstract

 \section{Abstract}

-In this paper, we propose a microflow velocimetry based on particle tracking with the aid of the optical trapping of tracers, namely, \textit{optically-trapped particle tracking velocimetry} (ot-PTV).
+In this paper, we propose a microflow velocimetry based on particle tracking with the aid of optical trapping of tracers, namely, \textit{optically-trapped particle tracking velocimetry} (ot-PTV).
 The ot-PTV has two phases: a trap phase, in which individual tracers are trapped by an optical force and held at a measurement position; a release phase, in which the tracer is released and advected by the fluid flow, without interference from the optical force.
 The released tracer is subsequently trapped again by the optical force.
 By repeating the set of trap and release phases, we can accumulate the sequential images of the tracer that have the same initial position.
-In this way, we can reduce the effect of statistical noise inherent in the Brownian motion of small tracers, thereby achieving both high spatial resolution and a high signal-to-noise ratio, which are necessary for the analysis of extremely slow microflows, such as near-wall creeping flows.
+Although the data acquisition rate of ot-PTV is lower than that of standard micro-resolution particle image velocimetry (\textmu PIV) due to the nature of pointwise measurement, an advantage of ot-PTV is that the measurement positions can be chosen by the experimenter.
+That is, even when tracers are scarce in a test section because of some external effects and/or the small size of the test section---ill-suited cases for \textmu PIV since the experimenter has to wait for tracers to diffuse into the test section (i.e., diffusion-limited situation)---ot-PTV remains efficient.
 The concept of ot-PTV is validated using a benchmark experiment, i.e., a pressure-driven flow in a straight microchannel with a square cross-section.
+An application to thermally-induced microflows is also demonstrated, where tracers can be scarce in a test section due to thermophoresis.

 \keywords{}

 \titlepage